 When your cash flow statement shows a negative number at the bottom, that means you lost cash during the accounting period—you have negative cash flow.
 It’s important to remember that long-term, negative cash flow isn’t always a bad thing.
 Some months you may spend cash in order to make money later on—by investing in equipment, for example.

 When you have a positive number at the bottom of your statement, you’ve got positive cash flow for the month.
 Keep in mind, positive cash flow isn’t always a good thing in the long term.
 While it gives you more liquidity now, there are negative reasons you may have that money—for instance, by taking on a large loan to bail out your failing business.
-Positive cash flow isn’t always a positive overall.
+Positive cash flow isn’t always positive overall.

 Where do cash flow statements come from?

 If you do your own bookkeeping in Excel, you can calculate cash flow statements each month based on the information on your income statements and balance sheets.
 If you use accounting software, it can create cash flow statements based on the information you’ve already entered in the general ledger.

-Keep in mind, with both those methods, you cash flow statement is only accurate so long as the rest of your bookkeeping it accurate too.
+Keep in mind, with both those methods, your cash flow statement is only accurate so long as the rest of your bookkeeping is accurate too.
 The most surefire way to know how much working capital you have is to hire a bookkeeper.
 They’ll make sure everything adds up, so your cash flow statement always gives you an accurate picture of your company’s financial health.